lgeertsen/Pulsar-old/docs/index.md

 ![Pulsar](https://github.com/ArtFXDev/Pulsar/raw/master/docs/img/pulsar-4.png)

-For the moment you can only create an asset from an existing project file (Maya, Houdini or Nuke)
+For the moment you can only create an asset from an existing scene file (Maya, Houdini or Nuke).
+This is can also be useful to conform scenes.

 ![Pulsar](https://github.com/ArtFXDev/Pulsar/raw/master/docs/img/pulsar-5.png)